Kandy-IO/kandy-cpaas-ios-sdk/tutorials/VoiceAndVideo.md

 Voice and Video calls are managed by the Call Service which can be called from `CPaaS` instance.
 In order to receive and send events, `CPaaS` instance should be connected first.
 To see how to connect and set configurations, check **Login** and **Configurations** sections.

+Note that, In order to be able to call PSTN destinations, your user/project should have at least one telephone number assigned.
+For WebRTC destinations telephone number assignment is not required.

 ## Creating Outgoing Call

 You can create **Outgoing Call Object** by calling `createOutgoingCall` method in Call Service.